 BS Molecular and Cellular Biology, summa cum laude

-Conservation biology, landscape genomics, movement ecology
+Conservation biology, evolutionary ecology

 Steigerwald, E. C., J. M. Igual, A. Payo‐Payo, & G. Tavecchia (2015) Effects of decreased anthropogenic food availability on an opportunistic gull: evidence for a size‐mediated response in breeding females.
 Ibis, 157(3):439-448.